This is my review of the Hilton Honors UK Platinum Visa credit card.

 How else can you earn Hilton Honors points from a credit or charge card?

-There are two alternative ways of earning Hilton HHonors points from your card spending:
+There are two alternative ways of earning Hilton Honors points:

 As the earning rate on these Amex cards is the same as the Hilton card (you earn 1 Amex point per £1, which converts to 2 Hilton points) you may find the Amex route preferable for long-term spending.
 You retain more flexibility – you can transfer to Hilton as and when needed, but you can also transfer to many other hotel and airline schemes if you change your plans.

-The downsides to this plan are the annual fees on Amex cards, more limited acceptability than a Visa and the lack of the £10,000 Hilton Honors Gold status upgrade (albeit Amex Platinum offers this too, along with a lot of other hotel status cards) and the 2,500 point bonus for your first four stays.
+The downsides to this plan are the annual fees on Amex cards (although Amex Gold is free for the first year and you can cancel at any time), more limited acceptability than a Visa and the lack of the 2,500 point bonus for your first four stays offered with the Hilton card.

-It is difficult to argue that this is most generous sign-up benefit currently offered on any Visa or MasterCard in the travel sector.
+The Hilton Honors Platinum Visa has, undoubtedly, a very generous sign-up bonus.
 If you maximise the use of your free night you will receive a hotel room worth £250+ and the £750 qualifying spend to trigger it is very low.
 The lack of an annual fee makes this an even better deal.

-The free upgrade to Hilton Silver gives few practical benefits.
+The free upgrade to Hilton Silver gives few practical benefits, to be honest.
 Gold status for £10,000 spend may be worthwhile but it depends on your personal Hilton stay pattern.
-The benefits (free breakfast, upgrade) are decent.
+The benefits (free breakfast, ‘preferred room’ upgrade) are good.

 The application form for the Hilton Honors Platinum Visa can be found here.